parcelLab/challenge-fullstack-engineer/HowToRun.md

 ## Prerequisites

-Requires Node 18+ and Docker to be installed.
+Requires Git, Node 18+ and Docker to be installed.

+## Clone the Repo

 ## Server